-You can use the 3D Secure web service (Ws_AddUpDelCredentials) with the Get option provided in the <Action> field to return details of the card's Credential IDs.
+You can use the 3D Secure Thredd API (Ws\AddUpDelCredentials) with the Get option provided in the <Action> field to return details of the card's Credential IDs.
 See Using the Card Enrolment API.

-If the card is not enrolled in 3D Secure (no credentials are found), then the web service returns an action code of 437.
-(See the Web Services Guide > Action Codes.)
+If the card is not enrolled in 3D Secure (no credentials are found), then the Thredd API returns an action code of 437.
+(See the Web Services Guide (SOAP) > Action Codes.)